keithalewis/math/ga.md

 \newcommand\join{\vee}
 \newcommand\meet{\wedge}

-In the middle of the 19th century [@Gra1844] came up with a simple axiom to reduce geometric truth to algebra: the product of two points is 0 if and only if the points coincide.
-René Descartes demonstrated how to prove results in Euclidean geometry by associating points in space with numerical coordinates, but Descartes only considered two and three dimensions.
-Grassmann predated Einstein in treating all points in space on equal footing.
+Euclidean geometry was put on an algebraic footing when René Descartes demonstrated how to prove results in Euclidean geometry by associating points in space with numerical coordinates, but Descartes only considered two and three dimensions.
+Grassmann extended this to Eucliean space of any number of dimensions with the audaciously simple rule:
+"The product of two points is zero if and only if they coincide."
+Grassmann predated Einstein in treating all points in space of any dimension on equal footing.
 Grassmann's audaciously simple notion also predated the modern definition of a vector space.
 Any point in space can be chosen as an origin and a vector is just the difference of a point with the origin.